Uncover ways to improve our health and the environment with a bachelor's degree in microbiology from the University of Wisconsin-Eau Claire.

 - Tri Beta Society

-Collaborative research and internship opportunities.
-UW-Eau Claire also offers opportunities to microbiology majors in human health professions and medical research.
-We are home to several major clinics and hospitals including Sacred Heart and Mayo Clinic Health System, and smaller health care facilities such as the Chippewa Valley Free Clinic.
+Strong community partnerships and internship opportunities.
+UW-Eau Claire has strong ties to major clinics and hospitals, including Mayo Clinic Health System, Marshfield Clinic and Sacred Heart Hospital, as well as smaller health care facilities like the Chippewa Valley Free Clinic.
 Many of our microbiology students receive internship and research opportunities with these hospital systems.
-UW-Eau Claire's microbiology degree program will empower you with excellent guidance, tools, and experiences so you can push boundaries and make a positive impact wherever your degree takes you.

-Earning a microbiology degree from UW-Eau Claire gives you many different career paths and opportunities.
-Ninety-nine percent of our graduates report they were employed or continuing their education.
+Earning a microbiology degree from UW-Eau Claire empowers you to take on many different career paths and opportunities.

 Where are microbiology degree alumni now?